 Food Safety Courses

-Food safety courses focus on preparing, handling and serving food safely.
-The courses are compulsory for people working in the food service industry.
-Employees in care facilities (e.g., child-care and seniors’ facilities) are not legally required to take a food safety course, but are encouraged to do so.
+Food safety courses focus on processing, preparing, handling and serving food safely.
+Some courses, such as FOODSAFE Level 1, are compulsory for many people working in the food service industry in British Columbia.
+People of all ages who handle, process and/or serve food are recommended to take food safety courses.

 Caring About Food Safety

 Caring About Food Safety is a short, self-guided course about the safe preparation and handling of food.
-Offered at no cost, it is designed to raise awareness about protecting public health by preventing the spread of food-borne illness.
+Offered at no cost by the Ministry of Health, it is designed to raise awareness about protecting public health by preventing the spread of food-borne illness.

-Caring About Food Safety is for anyone who buys, prepares, handles or serves food to family and friends, and people in workplaces that provide food to others.
-It will be useful for people whose clients are more susceptible to food-borne illness, and for whom there are no mandated food-safety training requirements – such as operators of child daycares or small, residential care facilities.
+Caring About Food Safety is for anyone who buys, prepares, handles or serves food to family and friends, and people in workplaces where there are no mandated food-safety training requirements.
+It is useful for people whose clients are more susceptible to food-borne illness.
+These include operators of child daycares and of small, residential care facilities.